mshilts1/micro4R/README.md

 #> #   TACGTAGGTGACAAGCGTTGTCCGGATTTATTGGGCGTAAAGGGAGCGCAGGCGGTCTGTTTAGTCTAATGTGAAAGCCCACGGCTTAACCGTGGAACGGCATTGGAAACTGACAGACTTGAATGTAGAAGAGGAAAATGGAATTCCAAGTGTAGCGGTGGAATGCGTAGATATTTGGAGGAACACCAGTGGCGAAGGCGATTTTCTGGTCTAACATTGACGCTGAGGCTCGAAAGCGTGGGGAGCGAACAGG <int>, …
 ```

-If you’re running this with your own data, set ‘where’ to the path where
-your fastq files are stored.
-If you leave it empty (e.g., run
-`dada2_asvtable()`, it will default to your current working directory.)
-(‘chatty’ was set to FALSE because tons of information gets printed to
-the console otherwise; I’d recommend setting it to TRUE (the default)
-when you’re processing data for real, as the information is useful, but
-just too much here.)

-Now we have a bunch of literal DNA sequences.
-That’s great, but what are
+We have a bunch of literal DNA sequences and their count for each
+sample.
+Since you’re (probably) not a computer, a string of hundreds of
+nucletotides is likely not something you can make much sense of by
-they?
-The next step will take the sequences and compare them against a
+yourself.
+The next step will take those nucleotide sequences and compare
-database or two of sequences with known taxonomy:
+them against a database (or two) of sequences with known taxonomy:

 ``` r
 train <- "inst/extdata/db/EXAMPLE_silva_nr99_v138.2_toGenus_trainset.fa.gz"